mattt/NSSortDescriptor-WilsonRank/README.md

 **The Correct Way To Rank Up/Down Voted Items**

-Let's say you have a collection of items, each of which can be rated an arbitrary number of times.
+Let's say you have a collection of items, each of which have been rated thumbs positively or negatively a certain number of times.
 Maybe it's products on an e-commerce store, or links submitted to a popular hacker community.

-How do we rank them?
+_How do we rank them?_

 Sorting by positive vs. negative % alone gives undue advantage to items with fewer ratings, whereas sorting by total number of positive ratings makes it difficult for new items to break into the top.